 For more information regarding governing body responsibilities see the Your questions answered webpage.

 What is a determination?

-A determination is the outcome of a decision affirming that either or both of the governing body requirements do not apply.
+A determination is a decision confirming that either or both of the governing body responsibilities do not apply.

-Under the Aged Care Act 1997 an approved provider can apply for a determination to the Commissioner.
-A decision must be made about whether (or not) to make a determination that either or both of the governance requirements do not apply.
+Under the Aged Care Act 1997 an approved provider can apply to the Commissioner for a determination.
+A decision must be made about whether (or not) to make a determination that either or both of the governance responsibilities do not apply.

 The maximum length of a determination decision is 12 months.
-This allows an approved provider enough time to investigate other options to meet the governing body requirements.
+This allows an approved provider enough time to investigate other options to meet the governing body responsibilities.

-Determinations do not remove the obligations under the Aged Care Act of 1997.
+Determinations do not remove other obligations under the Aged Care Act of 1997.
 Determinations are short-term agreements that apply to one or both of the governing body's needs.

 Requesting a determination